Soneliem/WAIUA/README.md

 ## Usage

-1. Open le beautiful app
+1. Open the app
-2. If you're in a match, a prompt to get the current match info will appear
-3. Press le prompt like a good boi
+2. WAIUA will automatically check for new matches or wait for a match like a good boi
-4. Win games (unless you find out you're playing against a smurf.
+3. Win games (unless you find out you're playing against a smurf.
 In that case RIP your RR)

 ## Roadmap and Known Bugs